bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-faceted-textual-search.md

 BigCommerce storefront search features are available in the Storefront GraphQL API.
 These built-in capabilities allow Stencil developers to build on top of our search engine, as well as headless merchants to have search, sort, and filtering capabilities available from BigCommerce.

+With Storefront GraphQL's Faceted and Textual Search, you can:
+- Load category pages with no selections, including the both the facets and products relevant to the search results
+- Load category pages with facet selections for specific facets
+- Load featured products from specific categories
+- Quicksearch products by using search terms (textual search)
+- Sort products alphabetically, by newest to oldest, etc

 These features are available by using the `SearchProducts` field.
 A merchant must [enable Product Filtering](https://support.bigcommerce.com/s/article/Product-Filtering-Settings?language=en_US#setup) for facets to be returned.
 In addition, only facets that a merchant marks visible will be returned.

-This page walks you through how to filter and query products and facets.
+This page walks you through how to filter and query products and facets to display on your storefront.
 See [GraphQL Playground](/graphql-playground) for full schema documentation.

 ## How to Filter Products and Facets